-But there are even more surprising applications for video in education.
-Perhaps the fastest growing application is in communication courses.
+But there are even more surprising applications for classroom video in education.
+Perhaps the fastest-growing application is in communication courses.
 Classes that have a presentation or performance component require students to learn how to present well and express ideas confidently in front of an audience.
 Turns out that video is one of the most reliable tools for helping communication students improve.

 1. Video allows students to set realistic goals and achieve them

 Researcher Luke LeFebvre is considered one the ultimate authorities on classroom video.
 In his 2010 dissertation undertaken at Wayne State University, LeFebvre discovered several fascinating insights on how video in public speaking classes affects students.

 LeFebvre observed 140 different students across ten course sections of introductory communication.
 All of them used video of themselves to improve their speaking skills.
 His findings: simply recording footage of the students speaking and allowing them to review it afterwards significantly improved their ability to evaluate their performance, set goals for improvement, and execute that improvement strategy.Video has the potential to be a powerful instructional technological tool Click To Tweet

 The main thing they needed was structured direction from their professors.
 As LeFebvre describes it, “Video has the potential to be a powerful instructional technological tool for students’ speechmaking skill development in the introductory course when used with anticipatory goal setting and self-assessment strategies . . .
 Instructors of the introductory course should ensure their students view video feedback purposefully by providing methods of instruction that assist students to identify their goals prior to receiving video feedback and assess their performance to meet those goals . . .
 Selection of the methods that accompany video technology is critical for maximizing student learning when incorporating classroom video feedback into the introductory course.”

 2. The more classes that use video, the better